show-me-code/deepflame-dev/docs/source/solvers/dfSprayFoam.rst

 **Note**

-When running a wedge case with OpenFOAM, you may come across a error "**Hitting a wedge patch should not be possible**".
+When running a wedge case with OpenFOAM, you may come across an error "**Hitting a wedge patch should not be possible**".
 One solution is to comment out the lines with the “**FatalErrorIn**” call in **src/lagrangian/basic/particle/particleTemplates.C**.
 Details can be found in the thread [2].

 **Results**

 .. figure:: sydneySprayBurner.png
-   :width: 500
+   :width: 600
    :align: center

 **Reference**